ini-bdds/bdqc/README.rst

 1. Summary (\*.bdqc) files are `collected <Collection_>`_.
 2. All files' summaries (the JSON_-formatted content of all corresponding \*.bdqc files) are `flattened <Flattening_>`_ into a matrix.
-3. Data analyzers `apply their heuristics <Heuristic analysis_>`_ to the columns of the matrix to identify rows (corresponding to the original files) that might be anomalies.
+3. `Heuristic analysis is applied <Heuristic analysis_>`_ to the columns of the matrix to identify rows (corresponding to the original files) that might be anomalies.

 Collection
 ----------